Nazi Party/Foreign Organization: Ireland

 Ireland/Éire (known as the Irish Free State until 1937) was neutral during the war (Northern Ireland was and is part of the United Kingdom), and several Germans and Austrians in the country were active in NSDAP/AO.
 Adolf Mahr, director of the National Museum of Ireland, was also Ortsgruppenleiter of the local Nazi party until 1939; he was succeeded by Heinz Mecking, who was head of the Turf Development Board.
 The military musician and composer Fritz Brase was also a member.

 The AO's duties included monitoring Germans in Ireland, sending reports on Irish events to Berlin, and asserting the dominance of the Nazi Party over other agencies of the German government abroad, such as the Foreign Office (Auswärtiges Amt) which was not seen as sufficiently pro-Nazi.
 The Irish AO had its own branch of the Hitler Youth and included officials of the Electricity Supply Board.
-Ireland's intelligence agency G2 monitored NDSAP/AO activity in the country.
+Ireland's intelligence agency G2 monitored NSDAP/AO activity in the country.

+Samoa

 Sweden

 NSDAP/AO had a Landesgruppe Schweden.
 During the first years of World War II it was led by W. Stengel, but the leadership was later taken over by the German diplomat Heinz Gossmann.
 There were several Ortsgruppen in different parts of Sweden, such as Gothenburg, Borås, etc.